wormhole-foundation/xdapp-book/src/technical/evm/relayer.md

 - the target contract does not implement the `IWormholeReceiver` interface
 - the target contract threw an exception or reverted during execution of `receiveWormholeMessages`
-- the target contract exceeded the specified `computeBudget` while executing `receiveWormholeMessages`
+- the target contract exceeded the specified `maxTransactionFee` while executing `receiveWormholeMessages`

 All three of these scenarios should generally be avoidable by the integrator, and thus it is up to integrator to resolve them.